bsham/ProposalFlow/README.md

 >
 > Contributed by Bumsub Ham (bumsub.ham@inria.fr) and Minsu Cho (minsu.cho@inria.fr).

 This code is written in MATLAB, and implements the ProposalFlow and its benchmark in [1].
-For the RSF dataset, see our project page:
+For the PF dataset, see our project page: http://www.di.ens.fr/ willow/research/proposalflow.

 # Usage #1: Benchmark for ProposalFlow
-  We use the RSF dataset (included) to evaluate sparse and dense versions of ProposalFlow.
+  We use the PF dataset (included) to evaluate sparse and dense versions of ProposalFlow.

 ## Dependencies
   - Download [VLFeat] (http://www.vlfeat.org/) and [MatConvNet] (http://www.vlfeat.org/matconvnet/).